magicsquares137/maml-agent/README.md

 ### 2. Install Dependencies

 **For baseline/evaluation:**
 Note: see https://github.com/stonybrooknlp/appworld/ for installation of AppWorld and data downloads.
-AppWorld install should be run at directory root, and environment variable should reflect the location where ```appworld download data``` was run
+AppWorld install should be run at directory root, and environment variable should reflect the location where ```appworld download data``` was run.
+Note that TogetherAI, Appworld, and vLLM have dependency conflicts, and so making separate virtual environments is recommended.
 ```bash
 pip install -r requirements.txt